 - a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
-If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct. - b If person(s) disregard the request of the chairman of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may move that the person be no longer heard or excluded from the meeting.
-The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made under standing order 2(b) above is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
+If this standing order is ignored, the Chair of the meeting shall request such person(s) to moderate or improve their conduct. - b If person(s) disregard the request of the Chair of the meeting to moderate or improve their conduct, any Member or the Chair of the meeting may move that the person be nolonger heard or excluded from the meeting.
+The motion, if seconded, shall be put to the votewithout discussion. - c If a resolution made under standing order 2(b) above is ignored, the Chair of the meeting may take further reasonable steps to restore order or to progress the meeting.
 This may include temporarily suspending or closing the meeting.